DrK-Lo/MVP-H2F-HatcheryField/notebook/260914_KEB_Q2_analysis_summary.md

 Because predictors vary across only 8–10 source populations, the degrees of freedom for population-level terms are low (= 2 for Q2a/Q2b, = 7 for Q2c).
 Confidence intervals are also wide.

-**5. P-values and confidence intervals on figures are aligned** P-values come from Satterthwaite-approximated t-tests (lmerTest).
+**5. P-values and confidence intervals on figures are aligned** P-values come from Satterthwaite-approximated t-tests (I think from lmerTest?).
 Figure error bars are t-based 95% confidence intervals using the same degrees of freedom, so a bar crossing zero corresponds to a non-significant effect.

 ---